Efficient Error Certification for Physics-Informed Neural Networks: ∂ -CROWN: Error Certification for General Physics-Informed Neural Networks

+Take $\solnet$ to be the learned approximate continuous solution of the PDE $f$ through the PINN $\resnet$.
+Previous works deriving from \citet{raissi2019physics} have measured the \textit{correctness} of $\solnet$ empirically by computing the solution error at a set of discrete point compared to that obtained via numerical solvers for $f$ \citep{takamoto2022pdebench,monaco2023training} -- a compromise arising from the fact we cannot bound $\|\solnet - u\|$ for general PDEs across their continuous domain.

-By definition, $\solnet$ is a correct solution to the PINN $\resnet$ -- and therefore the PDE $f(\x) = 0$ -- if 3 conditions are met: \normalfont{\circled{1}} the norm of the solution error with respect to the initial condition is upper bounded within an acceptable tolerance, \normalfont{\circled{2}} the norm of the solution error with respect to the boundary conditions is bounded within an acceptable tolerance, and \normalfont{\circled{3}} the norm of the residual is bounded within an acceptable convergence tolerance.
+To mitigate this issue for continuous-time PINNs, we approach the problem of error bounding by imposing correctness conditions on the \textit{residual} instead of the solution error.
+By definition, $\solnet$ is a correct solution to the PINN $\resnet$ if 3 conditions are met: \normalfont{\circled{1}} the norm of the solution error with respect to the initial condition is upper bounded by an acceptable tolerance, \normalfont{\circled{2}} the norm of the solution error with respect to the boundary conditions is bounded by an acceptable tolerance, and \normalfont{\circled{3}} the norm of the residual is bounded by an acceptable tolerance.
 We define these as PINN \textit{correctness conditions}, and formalize it in Definition~\ref{def:correctness}.
+Note these conditions are general and, at this point, no assumptions are made about $u_{\theta}$ or the PDE.

 \begin{definition}[Correctness Conditions for PINNs] $\solnet: [0, T]\times \mathcal{D} \to \mathbb{R}$ is a $\delta_0,\delta_b,\varepsilon$-globally correct approximation of the exact solution $u: [0, T]\times \mathcal{D} \to \mathbb{R}$ if: